 Transit suburb: Census tracts where public transit is 50% greater than the metropolitan average

-Auto suburb: Tracts where car is the dominant mode of transportation
+Auto suburb: Census tracts where car is the dominant mode of transportation

 Exurb: Less than 58 persons per square mile